Xirobod/segurachain/README.md

 Every devs and potential users can send me their returns about the project, potential fix, issues and more.

 <h4>If you want to donate to the project here is my BTC Address: 39mUsJFhjU6GDrchCkQ4iJsmdvD8S2jpzU</h4>
 Thank you for your help.

+<h3>To do list:</h3>
+-> Complete some parts of the whitepaper and translate it in english.
+-> Develop the IO Cache Network mode.
+-> Develop the RPC Wallet.
+-> Develop an example of Mining Pool.
+-> Finish optimizations.